WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 FLUENT MODEL

-“Saying” a “vocabularly” of 12 rhythm cells plugged into the groove.
+“Saying” a “vocabulary” of 12 rhythm cells plugged into the groove.
 Sensing the unfolding groove as a poetic, embodied, flexible matrix and maintaining a conscious awareness of where you are within its symmetric, nested, nonlinear structure at all times.
 This is the primary musical principle and source of meaning

 PERFORMANCE MODEL